nubenetes/awesome-kubernetes/docs/kubernetes-tools.md

     * Tails multiple pods and containers
     * All containers are tailed by default
     * Recovers from failure
+* https://pinniped.dev 🌟 - [vmware-tanzu/pinniped](https://github.com/vmware-tanzu/pinniped) **Pinniped is the easy, secure way to log in to your Kubernetes clusters.**

 ## Penetration Testing Tools
 * [intellipaat.com: What is Penetration Testing?](https://intellipaat.com/blog/what-is-penetration-testing) Penetration testing is otherwise referred to as pen testing.
 This blog on ‘What is Penetration Testing? - Types, Phases, Tools Explained’ discusses in detail what pen testing is and how it works, the numerous tools involved in this field, and so on.
 This blog aims to give you an insight into pen testing and how Ethical Hackers use it for the purpose of Cyber Security.
 Let’s dive right in.